-Before we get into our Nutmeg review, let’s talk about what Nutmeg Invest actually is.
-In the United Kingdom, Nutmeg is the first discretionary investment management company that has been launched online.
+Before our Nutmeg review, let’s talk about what Nutmeg Invest actually is.
+Nutmeg is the first discretionary investment management company launched online in the United Kingdom.

 It was first launched in the spring of 2011 by a team of two investors who were tired of how difficult and murky the world of investments in the UK had become.

-Today, they manage more than 1.5 billion dollars of work of assets.
-To date, they boast just over 60k customers, almost half of which were first-time investors when they created accounts with the management company.
+Today, they manage more than 1.5 billion dollars of work assets.
+To date, they boast just over 60k customers, almost half of whom were first-time investors when they created accounts with the management company.

 They are now the world’s 8th largest managers of wealth in the UK.

 See Related: How to Invest in Carbon Credits

 Nutmeg Invest uses smart algorithms paired with in-house market analysts to tailor investment portfolios to meet the needs of each of its clients.
 The portfolios will contain ETF’s that are intended to diversify existing portfolios or to create new balanced portfolios for first-time investors.